 Jalyssa, now 36, says she’s been enthralled by the power of words and language since she was a little girl devouring books and competing in regional spelling bees in New Jersey.
 But she’s also grappled with mental illness for nearly as long, which has kept her from maintaining stable jobs, housing, and even relationships through much of her life.

+That is until 2019, when she moved into Solid Ground’s permanent supportive housing and began to build the stability in her life that had eluded her for so many years.
 “Proper housing is vital,” she says.
 “I wouldn’t be anywhere if I didn’t have stable housing that I knew I wasn’t going to lose in the next six months or 18 months.”

 ‘Chaotic and violent, but also really fun’